 8. Sapa Market

 Bustling with the raw energy of localities is the Sapa Market where you can experience the spirit of the mountains.
 The sensory fiesta here is a wonderful experience and will fill you with a renewed energy.
-You can buy fresh produce of fruits, vegetables and meat here at very reasonable prices.
+At this popular place for Shopping in Vietnam, you can buy fresh produce of fruits, vegetables and meat here at very reasonable prices.
 A wide variety of Chinese products, crafts and souvenirs also find a place here, so do check them out.

 12. Dinh Cau Night Market